 “Not every person you meet has good intentions for you or your family.
 When I gave birth to my daughter, I thought everyone who visited me was happy for me.
 So when my baby initially had the sickness, I thought it was because someone had brought some bad luck to me.
 It was after I went to the hospital that I realised it was a medical condition common in babies” (P6).

 From the narratives above, it can be deduced that although the spiritual explanation of neonatal jaundice did not constitute the dominant view of mothers, it was however significant that they initially considered neonatal jaundice as possibly the result of evil attacks or supernatural forces.
-However, following medical diagnosis, they came to the realisation that neonatal jaundice was indeed biological, devoid of spiritual connotations.
+However, following medical diagnosis, they came to the realization that neonatal jaundice was indeed biological, devoid of spiritual connotations.

-Family history of jaundice
+2.3.2 Family History of Jaundice

-On the possibility of neonatal jaundice being the cause of family history of jaundice, some participants shared the belief that a history of existence of the condition in a family makes it possible to transfer the condition to a child through birth.
-In the words of a study participant:
+On the possibility of neonatal jaundice being the cause of family history of jaundice, some participants shared the belief that a history of existence in a family makes it possible to transfer the condition to a child through birth.
+One study participant stated that:

 “When my baby’s condition started, I asked my mother if anyone in the family has ever gotten jaundice.
 And she said I and my elder brother got it before (P10).”